 - Access Point Mystic Park East Road is the main vehicle access road to the lake from the Murray Valley Highway. - Roads Lake View Road is the key road along the lake in front of the caravan park.
 The road is accessed via Mystic Park East Road.
 Mystic Park East Road travels west from the Murray Valley Highway and turns into Gorton Drive, which travels south along the western frontage of the lake, providing access to residential properties, farms, Palm Beach and Gorton Point.
-The roads appear to have been recently resurfaced.

-Racecourse Road to the south east of Racecourse Lake is also being surfaced.

-- Pedestrians/cycling There is a gravel walking trail along the western lake front.
+The roads appear to have been recently resurfaced. - Pedestrians/cycling There is a gravel walking trail along the western lake front.
 This track terminates near Gorton Point and does not loop back.
 It is not connected to the northern precinct / caravan park area. - Car parking Car parking in the northern precinct along the caravan park and boat launching precinct is informal.
 Anecdotally, people tend to park their car in front of their space on the waterfront or where their boat is moored.
-There is a formal car parking area at Palm Beach as well as an informal parking area closer

-44 GANNAWARRA WATERFRONT MASTERPLANS GANNAWARRA SHIRE COUNCIL to the foreshore.
+There is a formal car parking area at Palm Beach as well as an informal parking area closer to the foreshore.
 The car parking at Gorton Point is informal and distributed throughout the precinct.